Mechanical ovarian stimulation in patients with early menopause

 Ovarian failure and early menopause affect 1% of women in fertile age.
 The disappearance of the hormonal function and the decrease of the ovarian reserve limits the possibilities of pregnancy with own eggs.
 For this reason, in order to become mothers, the majority of these patients turn to in vitro fertilization with donor eggs to become mothers.
 For these women, there is now an experimental method based on mechanical stimulation, which allows them to become mothers with their own eggs.

 It is important to know the ovarian reserve of a woman, i.e., the number of eggs per cycle that she can develop at a given moment of her life.
 For this, it is necessary to perform two tests.
 First, a transvaginal ultrasound in the first days of the cycle with an antral follicle count (AFC).
 Subsequently, at any time of the ovarian cycle an analytical determination of the Anti-Müllerian hormone (AMH) is carried out.
 An abnormal value of the Anti-Müllerian hormone may be an indicator of premature ovarian failure.
+You can find the normal values, based on age, on some tables developed by Institut Marquès, which you can download here.
 Other analytical parameters to be taken into account are basal hormones (FSH, LH and estradiol).

 Mechanic stimulation of the most superficial part of the ovary is an experimental method used to treat early menopause.
 So far, it has been accomplished, that a small proportion of young patients have been able to partially reactivate its function.
 Thus, it is possible to resume the hormone production of the ovary and have the possibility to recover own oocytes in light of a premature ovarian failure.
 Among the different techniques of ovarian rejuvenation that have been used in clinical trials in the recent years, the effect of stimulating the surface of the ovary at a mechanical level seems to offer the same results without the need of injecting particles or substances within it.